davidgamingvn/copper-lens/README.md

 ## PUBLIC

-**We have hosted the app locally, and you can access it [here](https://sparkchallenge-nextjs-frontend-583938538589.us-central1.run.app/)**
+**We have hosted the app on GCP, and you can access it [here](https://sparkchallenge-nextjs-frontend-583938538589.us-central1.run.app/)**

 ## HOSTING LOCALLY